Guides to shaping great products

 5. Implement granular opt-in

-As a website owner, you want to occasionally reach out to your clients for marketing purposes.
+As a platform owner, you want to occasionally reach out to clients for marketing purposes.
 You need to ask explicit consent for each type of data processing you handle.

 This means that if you’d like to sent promo materials via email, phone, and post, your consent form should have three separate opt-in boxes: